GroupA-ELAPro2/ELAPro2-Backend-Public/README.md

    EVAL_MODEL="chosen llm model" #e.g gemini-2.0-flash-lite
    EVAL_MONITORING=false #Turn on for agent meta evaluations OVERALL_MODEL="chosen llm model" #e.g gemini-2.0-flash-lite
+   ELA_ENV="PROD" #The identifier for the environment to be shown when connecting to the front-end
    ```

 5. **Run the application**